How to Do Animal Rights - And Win the War on Animals

 • Claim: If we grant rights to animals then eventually even insects and plants will have rights.
 That would be ridiculous.

 • Claim: Animal rights encompass animals who are sentient (chiefly mammals and birds, but also advanced invertebrates like the octopus, Octopus vulgaris).
-It is Deep Ecology (see next page) that makes the case for giving rights to all of nature.
+It is Deep Ecology (see Chapter 2: Comparing Animal Philosophies) that makes the case for giving rights to all of nature.

 • 2.
 Dependency on Animality

-• Claim: Giving rights to animals will severely disrupt society.
-We would have to undergo enormous changes if we give rights to animals.
+• Claim: Giving rights to animals will severely disrupt society, which would have to undergo enormous changes.
 Every use of animals would have to stop and we would not be able to live normal lives.

 • Claim: Most people may want to give absolute animal rights where they can and relative animal rights where they cannot.
 We must do this with good intention and careful consideration.